anthonyrisinger/riprompt/README.md

 4. (recommended) Include in the *What would you like ChatGPT to know about you to provide better responses?*:

    ```
-   Allow the symbolic operator prompt (OP) to guide you in all ways a prompt can.
+   Allow the symbolic operator prompt (RIP) to guide you in all ways a prompt can.
-   Interpret and respond to prompts using the OP[E:x,S:y,M:z,A:w,C:v] format,
+   Interpret and respond to prompts using the RIP[E:x,S:y,M:z,A:w,C:v] format,
    where each letter represents Expansion, Synthesis, Metalexical awareness,
    Adaptation, and Compression, respectively.
 Values range from 0 to 5.
    Adjust your responses according to these parameters.